kowshik24/Decoding-AI-vs-Human/README.md

 - **Text Classification** - The application classifies the text into two categories: AI or Human.

 ## AWS Deployment 🚀
-The application is deployed on AWS EC2 instance.
-The application is available [here](http://ec2-13-49-44-233.eu-north-1.compute.amazonaws.com:5100/).
+The application is deployed on render.
+The application is available [here](https://decoding-ai-vs-human.onrender.com/).

 📹 Demo video:
 ---